leluc212/Workshop_AWS_Offical/content/5-Workshop/5.6-Create Cloudwatch/_index.md

 - collecting logs from Lambda functions,
 - monitoring metrics (invocations, errors, throttles, latency),
-- triggering alarms that send notifications through SNS.

 ---

 ## 5.6.1 CloudWatch Logs for Lambda and API

 By default, every Lambda function created by Amplify writes logs to **CloudWatch Logs**.
-In the context of this project we use these logs to:
+In this project, logs are used to:

-- trace requests for:
+- Track requests for:
-  - placement tests,
+  - Level test submissions,
-  - quiz submissions,
+  - Quiz submissions,
-  - vocabulary and dictionary calls,
+  - Dictionary / vocabulary lookups,
-- debug issues such as invalid input, permission errors, or timeouts,
+- Debug input errors, permission (IAM) errors or timeouts,
-- record important events (for example when MediaConvert jobs are created).
+- Record important application events.

-In addition to the default logging, some functions write structured JSON logs, which makes it easier to search by `userId`, `requestId` or `feature`.
+In addition to the default logs, some functions write structured JSON logs, which makes it easier to search by `userId`, `requestId` or `feature`.

 ---